Meet Chris O'Neill, Chairman

-Twenty-two years ago, Big I NJ Chairman Chris O’Neill reflected on his term as president of Big I Southern New Jersey (then Independent Insurance Agents of Camden-Gloucester Counties).
-In his outgoing message to the membership, he shared what it meant to be a part of the organization, noting “I could not even begin to explain how beneficial it has been.
+When Chris O’Neill reflects on his term as president of Big I Southern New Jersey (then Independent Insurance Agents of Camden-Gloucester Counties) , a position which he held twenty-two years ago, he recalls the message he shared with the membership during his outgoing speech.
+He shared what it meant to be a part of the organization, noting “I could not even begin to explain how beneficial it has been.
 The relationships, contacts and education have personally helped me in the insurance industry.”

-Now, as O’Neill begins his term as the Chairman of Big I New Jersey, his sentiments towards membership and activism in the association remain the same.
+Now, in 2022, as O’Neill begins his term as the Chairman of Big I New Jersey, his sentiments towards membership and activism in the association remain the same.

 We had the opportunity to sit down with Chris to learn a little more about his involvement and the things that are most important to him.
 Here’s what he had to say.

 How did you begin your career in insurance?

 When I was younger, I was working in the heavy commercial construction field.
 At the time, my father owned a small real estate and insurance agency in Southern New Jersey.
 For me, it looked like an opportunity to do something different, so I joined the agency.
 Then in 1994, I became a member of IIA of Camden and Gloucester Counties, where I would then go onto be president a few years later.

 How has your involvement with Big I New Jersey impacted your career?

 The greatest impact on my career has been the business relationships and friendships that I have made by being a member of the Big I. The resources that I have access to have helped my success.
 Recently, I had the opportunity to attend my first Big I National meeting in Niagara Falls, N.Y. and it was exciting to see the innerworkings of how the association runs.

 What do you see as the greatest opportunity for our industry over the next few years?